freshworks/crayons/packages/crayons-core/src/components/icon/readme.md

 ## FwIcon as a Renderer for external icons.

-fw-icon can also render external icons.
+**fw-icon/FwIcon can also render external icons**.
 You can use any external libraries from cdn after registering them.
-If you don't pass 'library' props, it will default to 'crayons'.
-You can even pass the CDN URL of SVG to 'src' prop.
+If you don't pass `library` props, it will default to `crayons`.
+You can even pass the CDN URL of SVG to `src` prop.
 See the example below on how to use in React App.

-The library registration happens via a 'resolver' function.
-If you wish to apply some mutation to the icons , you may choose to pass the mutator function.
+The library registration happens via a `resolver` function.
+If you wish to apply some mutation to the icons , you may choose to pass the `mutator` function.

 ### Usage in HTML/React Page
 <code-group>